Union Stock Yards: Workers and unions

-Following the opening of the new Union Stockyards on December 25, 1865, a community of workers began living in the area just west of the packing plants between Ashland Avenue and South Robey Street and bounded on the north by 43rd Street and on the south by 47th Street.
+Following the opening of the Union Stockyards on December 25, 1865, a community of workers began living in the area just west of the packing plants between Ashland Avenue and South Robey Street and bounded on the north by 43rd Street and on the south by 47th Street.
 At first, the residents were overwhelmingly Irish and German—60% Irish and 30% German.
-Officially designated the "Town of Lake" until its incorporation into the City of Chicago in about 1870, the neighborhood was known locally as "Packingtown".

 By 1900 newly arrived Poles, Slovaks, and Lithuanians were replacing English, German, and Bohemian workers.
 Instead of complex machinery that required skilled workers, simplification made it possible to use strong unskilled men. at a lower pay scale.
 The jobs paid far more than anything in Eastern Europe, and new employees brought over their relatives.

-Historian Dominic A. Pacyga in Slaughterhouse: Chicago's Union Stock Yard and the World It Made (University of Chicago Press, 2019) explores several key themes in urban economic history.
+Historian Dominic A. Pacyga explores several key themes in urban economic history.
 He argues that the Chicago Stockyards played a crucial role in creating a modern industrial culture characterized by large corporations, a factory system merging human and machine labor, and an extensive transportation system based on the railroads linking Chicago to the rural Midwest.
 He shows how the Union Stock Yard shaped the surrounding ethnic neighborhoods and supported the upward mobility of tens of thousands of immigrant families, especially the Polish employees.
-He rejects the old Muckraking theme of Upton Sinclair's 1905 novel The Jungle that vividly described filthy and unsanitary practices that Pacyga says did not happen.
+He rejects the muckraking theme of Upton Sinclair's 1905 novel The Jungle that vividly describes filthy and unsanitary practices that Pacyga says did not happen.
 He does not accept Sinclair's implication that the stockyards dehumanized the workers.
 Pacyga applauds the mechanized innovations introduced by the stockyards, which increased worker productivity and wages, while increasing the availability of inexpensive meat to most American families.
 The stockyards' reflected the Chicago business leaders' disapproval of organized labor.
 To avoid strikes the companies set up welfare programs and pensions.
 In all Pacyga depicts the rise of the stockyards as an American spectacle of the modern age, one that attracted millions of students and tourists to witness the dramatic scene of meat processing.
 Pacyga closes by tracing the stockyards' steady decline and disappearance in the 1950s as more profit could be made by moving the slaughtering closer to the western farms and ranches, using trucks instead of rail for transportation.